Starry night. Fresh air. Green surroundings. Waterfall sound. Close your eyes and picture it. Isn’t it just perfect? 🙂

 Explore the great outdoors in Bankhead National Forest.
-It covers 181,230 acres of pure nature and is home to the Sipsey Wilderness, a cornucopia of several backcountry camping sites and picturesque waterfalls.
+It covers 181,230 acres of pure nature and is home to the Sipsey Wilderness, a cornucopia of backcountry camping sites and picturesque waterfalls.

 Holmes Chapel Falls - Backcountry Camping

 First stop is the Holmes Chapel Falls.
 It is just south of Brushy Creek campground near Mount Olive Road.
 There is no marked trail but the path is worn enough that makes it an easy trail to follow.
-And though Brush Creek is a backcountry campsite, the place is very clean so make sure that you maintain it like that as well.
+And though Brushy Creek is a backcountry campsite, the place is very clean so make sure that you maintain it like that as well.
 As the saying goes, leaving nothing but footprints.

 Caney Creek Falls - Backcountry Camping